-- a.
-Normal operation.
-Interface is operating normally, with LPS active, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line. - b.
-LPS deasserted.
-The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, and places its LREQ, CTL, and D outputs into a high-impedance state (the LLC should terminate any output signal activity such that signals end in a logic 0 state). - c.
-Interface reset.
-After T{LPS_RESET} time, the PHY determines that LPS is inactive, terminates any interface bus activity, and places its CTL and D outputs into a high-impedance state (the PHY terminates any output signal activity such that signals end in a logic 0 state).
-The PHY-LLC interface is now in the reset state. - d.
+- 1. Normal operation.
+Interface is operating normally, with LPS active, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line. - LPS deasserted.
+The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, and places its LREQ, CTL, and D outputs into a high-impedance state (the LLC should terminate any output signal activity such that signals end in a logic 0 state). - Interface reset.
+After TLPS\RESET time, the PHY determines that LPS is inactive, terminates any interface bus activity, and places its CTL and D outputs into a high-impedance state (the PHY terminates any output signal activity such that signals end in a logic 0 state).
+The PHY-LLC interface is now in the reset state. - 4.
 Interface restored.
-After the minimum T{RESTORE} time, the LLC may again assert LPS active.
-(The minimum T{RESTORE} interval provides sufficient time for the biasing networks used in Annex J type isolation barrier circuits to stabilize and reach a quiescent state if the isolation barrier has somehow become unbalanced.)
-When LPS is asserted, the interface initializes as described below.
+After the minimum TRESTORE time, the LLC may again assert LPS active.
+(The minimum TRESTORE interval provides sufficient time for the biasing networks used in Annex J type isolation barrier circuits to stabilize and reach a quiescent state if the isolation barrier has somehow become unbalanced.)
+When LPS is asserted, the interface is initialized.